Oz Powerball Review

 Oz Powerball is one of the games in the portfolio of Oz Lotteries – a fully accredited national entity that’s responsible for selling lottery tickets and paying out prizes to winners.
-Oz Lotteries has been around for over 20 years and it has also been licensed as a fully-accredited online retailer in Australia.
-Thus, the lottery itself is obviously not a scam.
-Its popularity, however, prompts potential scammers to use the name in their own fraudulent ways.
+Oz Lotteries has been around for over 20 years, and it has also been licensed as a fully-accredited online retailer in Australia.
+Thus, the lottery itself is not a scam.
+Its popularity, however, prompts potential scammers to use the name in their fraudulent ways.

 One of the scams involves text messages being sent from the so-called Oz Lotto Service.
 Notice just how close the name is to Oz Lotteries.
-The message prompts recipients to register for a certain sweepstake and win.
+The message prompts recipients to register for a specific sweepstake and win.
 Oz Lotteries came up with an official announcement that it has nothing to do with such messages and that Oz Lotto Service is a 100 percent scam.